 I’ll bet you didn’t know that the Willamette Valley grows 99% of the U.S. hazelnut crop.
 Stop at Dorris Ranch outside Eugene, site of the first commercial hazelnut orchard—now a living history museum.

 Midway between Albany and Eugene you can visit the tiny town of Brownsville, Oregon—filming site of the movie “Stand By Me,” and visit filming locations from the movie.
-After you’re done, have lunch at Kirk’s Ferry—a neighborhood pub built on the site of a trading post dating to the 1840s.
+After you’re done, have lunch at Kirk’s Ferry—a neighborhood pub in Brownsville, built on the site of a trading post dating to the 1840s.